lokenx/plexrequests-meteor/README.md

 ## Contributors
  [@jeradin](https://github.com/Jeradin) / [@jrudio](https://github.com/jrudio) / [@drzoidberg33](https://github.com/drzoidberg33) / [@SmallwoodDR82](https://github.com/SmallwoodDR82)

+## Want to help out?
+Want to  make Plex Requests more awesome?
+Feel free to fork the repo and submit a pull request!
+Not a developer or rather not get your hands dirty?
+You can donate via [PayPal](https://www.paypal.me/plexrequests) to keep things going, or just simply to say thanks!

 ## License
 This application is licensed under The MIT License.
 The Plex logo, and name are copyright of Plex Inc.